yellowtides/owenbot-hs/README.md

 ### Stack

-Build with `stack build`.
-The resulting executable can then be run with `stack exec`.
+Build with `stack install`.
+This compiles and installs the bot in one go.

-Run with `stack run`.
+Run with `owenbot-hs`.

 ## Documentation | Commands